freddiehaddad/Console-Blackjack-Game/README.md

 # C++ Console Blackjack Game

-A console-based game of blackjack supporting multiple players.
-Standard Blackjack rules implmented.
+A console-based game of Blackjack supporting multiple players.

+Standard Blackjack rules apply such as:

-- Blackjack on opening hand when first two cards are an Ace and any ten-point card.
+- Ace and any ten-point card is a Blackjack.
-- Hand value exceeding twenty one points is a bust.
+- A hand exceeding twenty one points is a bust.
 - Ace can be treated as soft or hard.
 - Dealer stays on 17.

 ## Overview

-The game is written in C++ using some language features from C++ 17.
-The goals of this project were to think through an object-oriented software design approach and the use of a state machine (graph) to apply the correct logic given the current state and action take (either by the player or computer).
+The game is written in C++ using language features from C++ 17 specification.
+The goals of this project included an object-oriented approach and the use of a state machine (graph) to apply the correct game logic given the current state and the action taken in that state (either by the player or computer).

-A test-driven approach was used and all components have corresponding unit tests designed with the intention of also showing how the comoponents are expected to work and be used.
+A test-driven development model was used and all components have corresponding unittests designed with the intention of illustrating how each of the comoponents is expected to work and be used.

-Further refactoring is ongoing with the attempts of hardening the design and ensuring interfaces are easy to correctly and hard to use incorrectly.
+Further refactoring will continue with the goals of hardening the design, implementing interfaces, and ensuring interfaces are easy to correctly and hard to use incorrectly.

 ## Gameplay and Output

-Output from an actual round of blackjack with a single player and dealer.
+Output from an actual round of Blackjack with a player and dealer.

 ```
 Welcome to Console